Thomas Müller: UEFA Euro 2012

 Müller started all ten of Germany's Euro 2012 qualifiers, as the team qualified for the finals with a 100% record.
 Müller provided assists for seven goals, three of which came in a 6–2 win over Austria in September 2011 which secured Germany's qualification for the finals with two games to spare.
 He scored three times in the campaign, two goals coming in a 4–0 win over Kazakhstan in March 2011, the third in a 3–1 win over Turkey in October of the same year.

-Müller was included in Joachim Löw's squad for Euro 2012, where the Germans were knocked out in the semi-finals by Italy.
+Müller was included in Joachim Löw's squad for Euro 2012 in Poland and Ukraine, where the Germans were knocked out in the semi-finals by Italy.